 These indoor group cycling classes are usually held at gyms, health clubs and leisure centres.
 The cycling is done to music on a stationary bike with a weighted flywheel.
 The resistance is controlled by the rider, but the session structured by an instructor.

 Good: They are high-intensity, motivating and time-efficient.
 They’ll give you a great cardiovascular workout in a warm and dry environment.

 Bad: A poor instructor can make a spin class seem very dull.
 Sessions are not at specific intensities and are often too short to be effective for bike racers.

 2. Mountain biking

-If you're a mountain biker you'll already know the fun you can have getting down and dirty, but roadies should think of giving it a go, too.
+If you're a mountain biker you'll already know the fun you can have getting down and dirty, but roadies should think about giving it a go too.
 The slower pace means that wind-chill has less effect, making mountain bike training an ideal alternative for those chilly winter mornings.